Board on Board Fence: Mastering the Overlap for a Stunning and Durable Structure

 Introduction: The Allure of Board-on-Board Fencing

 Board-on-board fencing, also sometimes referred to as double board fencing, offers several key advantages over other fence types.
 Its unique construction, where boards overlap on both sides of the fence, creates a visually appealing, solid appearance with no gaps visible from either side.
 This eliminates the need for a separate privacy screen and provides excellent wind and weather protection.
 The double layer of boards also enhances the fence's durability and longevity, making it a worthwhile investment for your property.
-This guide will delve into the specifics of creating a beautiful and sturdy board-on-board fence, focusing on the crucial aspect of correctly managing the board overlap.
+This guide will break down the specifics of creating a beautiful and sturdy board-on-board fence, focusing on the crucial aspect of correctly managing the board overlap.

 Planning and Material Selection: Laying the Foundation for Success